AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

 image pushed onto the image stack.

 The `-i` command may be used, which allows additional options that control the reading of just that one file.

-Optional appended arguments include:
+Optional appended modifiers include:

+  `:now=` *int*
-- `now=` *int* : If 1, read the image now, before proceding to the next command.
+    If 1, read the image now, before proceding to the next command.
+  `:autocc=` *int*
-- `autocc=` *int* : Enable or disable `--autocc` for this input image.
+    Enable or disable `--autocc` for this input image.
+  `:info=` *int*
-- `info=` *int* : Print info about this file (even if the global `--info` was not used) if nonzero.
+    Print info about this file (even if the global `--info` was not used) if nonzero.
 If the value is 2, print full verbose info (like `--info -v`).
+  `:infoformat=` *name*
-- `infoformat=` *name* : When printing info, the format may be one of:
-  `text` (default) for readable text, or `xml` for an XML description of the image metadata.
+    When printing info, the format may be one of: `text` (default) for readable text, or `xml` for an XML description of the image metadata.
+  `:type=` *name*
-- `type=` *name* : Upon reading, convert the pixel data to the named type.
+    Upon reading, convert the pixel data to the named type.
 This can override the default behavior of internally storing whatever type is the most precise one found in the file.
+  `:ch=` *name...*
-- `ch=` *name...* : Causes the input to read only the specified channels.
+    Causes the input to read only the specified channels.
 This is equivalent to following the input with a `--ch` command, except that by integrating into the `-i`, it potentially can avoid the I/O of the unneeded channels.